 Step 1: Organise a Dataset to Interpret Two-Way ANOVA Without Replication

-Having an organised dataset is the first criterion here.
-I have organised the data of a term result in Name, Physics, Chemistry, and Math sections.
+Having an organized dataset is the first criterion here.
+I have organized the data of a term result in Name, Physics, Chemistry, and Math sections.

 Step 2: Apply Two-Way ANOVA Without Replication